bootloos/personalScripting/README.md

 USE AT YOUR OWN RISK!!

-This is just because I can't guarantee support, suggestions will be welcome ;)
+This is just because I can't guarantee support, suggestions will be welcomed ;)